apigee-labs/rapier/README.md

 an API is a network of HTTP resources identified and located using URLs, you should be comfortable with Rapier.
 If you think of a web API as a set of 'end-points' with 'parameters' (a traditional service-oriented or RPC model), the Rapier approach may not resonate with you.

-While Rapier APIs conform to the constraints of REST, including the provision of hypermedia links, Rapier APIs do not require clients to be written in any special way—most clients of Rapier APIs are quite conventional <a href="#footnote2" id="ref2"><sup>2</sup></a>.
+While Rapier APIs conform to the constraints of REST, including the provision of links in the data, Rapier APIs do not require clients to be written in any special way—most clients of Rapier APIs are quite conventional <a href="#footnote2" id="ref2"><sup>2</sup></a>.
 Rapier does not require or promote any particular hypermedia format—any method of representing URLs that can be described with [JSON Schema](http://json-schema.org/) is compatible with Rapier.